Have you ever had a co-worker who can’t seem to stop complaining? It can be frustrating, especially if the complaining gets in the way of your work.

 How do you politely avoid a co-worker?

 There are a few ways to avoid a co-worker who complains politely.
 One option is to try and schedule time with them away from work so that the complaining can be avoided.
 Another option is to respectfully but firmly put an end to their complaints.
-If necessary, it may be best to speak with their manager about the issue.
+It may be best to speak with their manager about the issue if necessary.

 Why do co-workers like to start unnecessary drama?

 If you’re dealing with a co-worker who tends to complain, the best thing to do is try to ignore them.
-You can always speak up and tell them if they start making too much noise or disrupting the work environment.
+You can always tell them if they make too much noise or disrupt the work environment.

-How do I deal with a co-worker that keeps complaining to me all the time?
+How do I deal with a co-worker who constantly complains to me?

-The best thing to do is try and refrain from engaging in the Complaining behavior yourself.
-Ignore the complainer, and if they continue to complain, it may be helpful to discuss why their attitude is causing problems at work.
+The best thing to do is try and refrain from engaging in complaining behavior yourself.
+Ignore the complainer, and if they continue to complain, discussing why their attitude is causing problems at work may be helpful.

 If that doesn’t work, it may be helpful to approach the complainer privately and offer a suggestion to help them ease their discomfort.

-If attempted conversation or solutions do not work, it may be helpful to document the complainer’s complaints and track when and how they occur to understand the problem better.
+If attempted conversations or solutions do not work, it may be helpful to document the complainer’s complaints and track when and how they occur to understand the problem better.

 How to deal with a very negative co-worker?